 Alas, it’s not always at its best.
 For a show that’s refreshingly diverse and socially open-minded, it also occasionally crosses lines and sticks its foot in its mouth.
 Its 1990s nostalgia call-outs get stale quickly, and some of the jokes, full of convoluted syntax and obscure references, work a little too hard.
-And the season winds down with a disappointing story arc that takes Ellie back to Indiana to confront her cult past; the show is much better, I think, when it stays in the colorful, loopy New York world it’s created.
+The season winds down with a disappointing story arc that takes Ellie back to Indiana to confront her cult past; the show is much better when it stays in the colorful, loopy New York world it has created.

 By and large, though, I was charmed and delighted by the show; its first ten episodes are gloriously fun and surprising.
 Like many comedies the material is uneven, but overall it’s a very promising first season.